manvalls/u-elem/README.md

 console.log(d.innerHTML); // <span>No!</span>
 ```

 One thing remains: the cleanup.
-If your hook needs to do some operations when the element is to be discarded, it should listen for the `destruction` event. *Elem* ships with a utility method to dispatch `destruction` events at an element and all its children, use it when you're done with a node, like this:
+Each node gets assigned a `detacher` to its `require('u-elem/detacher')` property. *Elem* ships with a utility method to detach an element's detacher and all of its children, use it when you're done with a node, like this:

 ```javascript
 var x = require('u-elem'),